bentoml/BentoML/docs/source/guides/adaptive_batching.rst

 .. image:: ../_static/img/batching-diagram.png

 The load balancer will distribute the requests to each of the running API services.
 The API services will in turn distribute the inference requests to the model runners.
-The distribution of requests to the model runners is random rather than round robin by default.
-This is because a proper round robin distribution does not optimize for batch processing and will actually be slower in many cases than a random distribution.
-In the future we plan to have different distribution algorithm options.
+The distribution of requests to the model runners uses a random algorithm which provides for slightly more efficient batch sizes as opposed to round robin.
+Additional dispatch algorithms are planned for the future.

 Running with Adaptive Batching
 ------------------------------